confact/CrIRCd/README.md

 2. build the program with: `crystal build --release ./src/circed.cr`
 3. run the program with `./circed`

+## Known issues
+* Ping/pong is acting weird, and is not stopping sometimes pinging even if the client have closed the socket.

 ## Contributions
 Everyone is welcome to contribute.
 Fork this repo, make your changes and make a Pull Request explaining what you did and why.
 And I and others will review it and merge it if it make sense. :)